-The focus of the programme on "preventing spread" has changed.
-Only the South Island remains free of Psa-V as far as we know, and most North Island regions are now "recovery" regions; with North-West Auckland remaining a "containment region" at time of writing.
-The Far North and Whangarei are "exclusion" regions but Whangarei includes a controlled area to aggressively contain or eliminate a highly localised incursion)
+The focus of the programme on preventing spread has changed.
+Only the South Island and Far North remain free of Psa-V as far as we know, and most North Island regions are now Recovery regions; with Whangarei transitioning from an Exclusion region to a Containment region in October 2019.

-2017 situation - Key statistics, regional status
+2019 situation - Key statistics, regional status

-- 89% of orchards and 92% of kiwifruit growing area (% of hectares on an orchard with Psa-V identified) are now known to be infected with Psa-V. - The South Island remains free of Psa-V as far as we know, and successfully excluding Psa-V from the South Island remains an achievable goal.
-The South Island currently represents 4.3% of total kiwifruit production. - A new exclusion region has been formed in the Far North in July 2016 to protect Kiwifruit production in this region.
+- 91% of orchards and 92% of kiwifruit growing area (% of hectares on an orchard with Psa-V identified) are now known to be infected with Psa-V. - The South Island remains free of Psa-V as far as we know, and successfully excluding Psa-V from the South Island remains an achievable goal.
+The South Island currently represents 4.3% of total kiwifruit production. - A new Exclusion region was formed in the Far North in July 2016 to protect kiwifruit production in this region. - In October 2019, Whangarei transitioned from an Exclusion region to a Containment region.
+The first positive orchard in Whangarei was confirmed in 2015 and a second in 2016.
+KVH now has confirmation of six positive orchards in the Whangarei region.
+The infected area is less than 35%